Our Experts

 Winter, Elke

-Elke Winter’s research research aims to understand the dynamics of unequal group relations, processes of ethnicization, and pluralist nation-building from a historical and comparative perspective.
+Elke Winter is a Professor of Sociology at the University of Ottawa.
+Her research examines the relationship between social inequality, boundary construction, and pluralist inclusion in ethnically diverse societies.
+Her research research aims to understand the dynamics of unequal group relations, processes of ethnicization, and pluralist nation-building from a historical and comparative perspective.
 She is particularly interested in the ways in which (previously constructed) ethnic diversity is integrated normatively into discourses and policies of immigration and citizenship.
-Her new book Us, Them and Others (UTP 2011) examines the triangular relations between national majorities, established minorities, and immigration-related diversity in Canada and other Western societies.
-She currently works on […]
+Her new book […]

 University of Ottawa